 Developed countries, on the other hand, have a responsibility to reduce the trade barriers that harm poor developing-country farmers and to expand and rethink their aid programmes.
 "Higher commodity prices may offer an unbeatable opportunity to conclude the protracted WTO Doha round negotiations", says Charlotte Hebebrand, chief executive of the International Food and Agricultural Trade Policy Council (IFATPC).
 "Higher food prices take away countries' arguments for their trade-distorting policies, be they price-linked domestic support, export subsidies, or inordinately high tariffs."

-food security, trade and development:
+Also in openDemocracy on food security, trade and development:

 Kevin Watkins, Jean-Pierre Lehmann, "World trade, poverty and the environment in the age of global governance"

 "The slow revolution" (26 October 2006)

 Stephen Haggard, Marcus Noland, "Famine in North Korea: markets, aid and reform"